Alsina lab

 The inner ear is one of the most complex three-dimensinal organs of our head, however it is still little understood how cells organize during development to generate this complex organ.
 We are studying several morphogenetic events to understand the interaction between cell polarity, cell remodeling, migration and cytoskeleton rearrangements with mechanical properties and signalling cues.

-Otic precursors are initially not organized, cells have arounded shape and progressively orient and elongate to form a ordered epithelium.
+Otic precursors are initially not organized, cells have arounded shape and progressively orient and elongate to form a ordered epithelium in a MET process.
 The sequence of events involving the establishment of apical polarity, microtubule orientation, actomyosion activation, ECM and rosette formation is unknown.
-We aim to understand the cellular remodelling events during placode formation and the biomechanics driving the formation of an ellipsoidal placode.
+We aim to understand the cellular and molecular events during placode formation and the biomechanics driving the formation of an ellipsoidal placode.

 Hair Cell innervation and Mechanosensory circuit formation